Dreaming about a trip to The Golden Land?

 That said, you should be able to walk for a few hours and up stairs without problem.
 The e-bikes we'll ride in Bagan are like electric scooters, but if you would rather not ride one, we'll sort you out with a car.

-Also while I am a professional photographer, this isn't a photo tour where all we do is go and take photos.
-There will be plenty of opportunities to capture the magic of this country in photos (and I know the best spots to help you along), but if you're looking for a straight-up "photography tour," this isn't it.
-That said, I'm happy to assist and level up your photography game.
+Also while I am a professional photographer, this isn't a typical photo tour where all we do is go and take photos.
+There is a focus on it though and I'm here to assist and level up your photography game, whatever level it may be, with a smartphone or a full set of gear.
+There will be plenty of opportunities to capture the magic of this country in photos, and it just so happens that I know the best spots to help you along.

 For most western countries, you can now apply right online, and in ~96 hours you'll be set.
 Just print that sheet of paper and bring it with you when you travel, and present it on arrival in Yangon.
 It's simple and we'll help you make it happen.

 I travel solo much of the time so I know what you mean.
+We'll match you up with another solo traveler and you can share a twin room.
 You had better believe that there is no extra charge for solo travelers on the trip, unless...

 No problem!
 If you're solo and you'd prefer your own private space to wind down at the end of the day, don't sweat it.
-For a single-supplement charge of $390USD we'll get you your own room.
+For $390USD we'll get you your own room for the entire trip together.
 Just let me know and we'll make it happen.

 We'll be skipping out on the shady government-owned accommodation to stay in family / privately owned hotels and guesthouses.
 These are places I've stayed at many times in the past and are well taken care of, and run and staffed by wonderful people.
 That said, this is Myanmar, where power outages are still common, and water is heated by the sun on the roof, and that might mean your iPad doesn't get to charge fully everyday.